-- + Establishment and phased roll out of the Enterprise Adviser Network and award winning Careers Hub, raising the quality of careers provision in secondary schools and colleges across Lancashire, in partnership with the business community - + Launch of the first Digital Skills Partnership in collaboration with the Department for Digital, Culture, Media and Sport (DCMS) in April 2018 - + Production of a shared Technical Education Vision in October 2018 - with one of the largest clusters of colleges delivering T Levels in the first two phases, September 2020 and 2021 - + Development with partners of the Lancashire Skills Escalator and 'Escalate' referral tool, enabling European Social Funded (ESF) projects to move people more effectively into sustained employment - + Launch of the Lancashire Skills Pledge with partners bringing together a simple means for employers to engage with education and training - + Launch of 'Skills for Work' in partnership with over 50 local and national partners in response to the COVID-19 pandemic, to enable young people, furloughed workers, those at risk of redundancy and those looking for work to easily access the support that is available to them
+- + Establishment and phased roll out of the Enterprise Adviser Network and Lancashire's award winning Careers Hub, from February 2016 to September 2020 to all secondary schools, including Special Schools and Alternative Providers and colleges across the area.
+With 154 schools and colleges, matched to over 160 volunteer business leaders, 'Enterprise Advisers' the partnership is raising the quality of careers provision across Lancashire, and the number and breadth of inspirational encounters and experiences with local employers - + Launch of the first pilot Digital Skills Partnership in partnership with DCMS in April 2018.
+The partnership has achieved a range of results including: over 750 businesses engaged in Google Garage and 100 plus engaged in the Lloyds Digital Know How Programme; over 2000 learners undertaking Freeformers Training sponsored by Facebook; establishment of the 'test and learn' Fast Track Digital Workforce Fund with DCMS and Greater Manchester Combined Authority and the piloting of DfE Digital Skills Bootcamps influencing the shape of the National Skills Fund to-date over 900 Lancashire and GMCA residents have been engaged in employer-provider co-designed bootcamps - + Production of a shared Technical Education Vision in October 2018 - with one of the largest clusters of colleges delivering T Levels in the first 2 phases of the roll out.
+The collaboration between the Gatsby Foundation, Lancashire Skills and Employment Hub and the colleges has enabled the development of Routeway Networks to support the launch of the T Levels, sharing of good practice, CPD for tutors and engagement of employers - + Development with partners of the Lancashire Skills Escalator and 'Escalate' referral tool, enabling European Social Funded (ESF) projects to move people more effectively into sustained employment.
+To-date (as of September 2020) the programme has supported over 5,600 young people at risk of or NEET, engaged over 18,700 unemployed and inactive adults in provision to support them on their journey into work, and upskilled 11,400 employees in over 4,000 Lancashire businesses - + Launch of the Lancashire Skills Pledge with partners bringing together a simple means for employers to engage with education and training.
+As of December 2020, 75 employers had signed up to the pledge - + Launch of 'Skills for Work' in partnership with over 50 local and national partners in response to the COVID-19 pandemic, to enable furloughed workers, those at risk of redundancy and those looking for work to easily access the support that is available to them.
+Over 14,000 people have viewed the website since the launch in July 2020